danielamariei/company-classification/README.md

 # Prerequisites
 - Java 11 is available on your system (tested with Java 11 and Java 18)
-- Make sure that the CSV file for the input items to search for has the following header names (please rename the CSV file header names if required):
+- Make sure that the CSV file for the input companies to search for has the following header names (please rename the CSV file header names if required):
   - `Company ID`
   - `Company Name`